7ze/dissidentx/src/pages/essays/01-why-dissidentx.md

 For the free man, the first step toward true liberty is to question the ideas that shape his vision of the world.
 We must learn to think with care, to push beyond the surface, to resist the lure of easy answers.
-This space exists for that work—to study philosophy, classical literature, and theology, and to approach the enduring questions with honesty.
+This space exists for that work—to study philosophy, classical literature, theology among other things, and to approach the enduring questions with honesty.
 The path is not easy.
 It demands discipline and humility.
 But it is the only way to recover genuine understanding and the freedom to think for ourselves.

 I pursue this path through self-study, prepared for its demands, because the understanding it yields is worth it.
 My hope is that others who share this